Kraków Army: The End of Kraków Army

 On September 5, German 2nd Panzer Division, together with the 3rd Mountain Division and the 7th Infantry Division broke through Polish lines near Pcim, capturing Myślenice, Bochnia and Wiśnicz, thus positioning themselves in the rear of the retreating units of Operational Group Boruta.
 On the same day, Fall 5 September instruction was issued by the Oberkommando der Wehrmacht, ordering German divisions to continue their advance towards Tarnów and Rzeszów.
 On September 6, German 4th Light Division attacked Polish 24th I.D. near Tarnów, crossing the Dunajec south of Zakliczyn.
 Polish unit managed to halt the Germans, and its commandant, Colonel Bolesław Krzyżanowski hoped to keep the line of the Dunajec for Operational Group Boruta.
 In the evening of September 6, General Kazimierz Fabrycy ordered him to retreat to the Wisłoka river.
 On the same day, Polish units abandoned Kraków.

 On September 6, Marshall Śmigły-Rydz reorganized the units fighting in southern Lesser Poland.
 Operational Group Boruta was moved to Karpaty Army, and soon afterwards, Karpaty Army was merged with Operational Group Jagmin, creating Małopolska Army, under General Fabrycy. Śmigły-Rydz was well aware of the fact that it was impossible to hold the line of the Dunajec and the Nida, and that further retreat towards the San was the only option.

 Organization

-The Army was commanded by general Antoni Szylling; his chief of staff was colonel S. Wiloch.
+The Army was commanded by general Antoni Szylling; his chief of staff was Colonel Stanisław Wiloch.
 It consisted of five infantry divisions, one motorized cavalry brigade, one mountain brigade and one cavalry brigade.
 The 22nd Mountain Infantry Division (Colonel Leopold Endel-Ragis) was supposed to be the reserve of Łódź Army, but due to destruction of rail connections, this division never reached its destination in central Poland.
 It concentrated near Krzeszowice and Trzebinia, and on September 2 joined Kraków Army, replacing the 7th I.D., which had been destroyed near Częstochowa.